Category: CRE Construction & Development

 LandScout AI Review: Entitlement Intelligence That Finds Development Activity Before It Hits the Market

-Most developers find out about a rezoning when everyone else does, when the project shows up in a county planning newsletter, gets posted to a listserv, or lands in a broker’s blast.
+Most developers find out about a rezoning when everyone else does.
+The project shows up in a county planning newsletter, gets posted to a listserv, or lands in a broker’s blast.
 By then, the site is usually spoken for.
 LandScout AI is built to close that gap.
 It monitors county agendas and meeting minutes, pulls entitlement cases before the hearings happen, and ties them to real parcels on a map.
-If your edge is getting to a site before the market knows it’s a site, this is the tool you’ve been waiting for someone to build.
+If your edge is getting to a site before the market knows it is a site, this is the tool you have been waiting for someone to build.

 The honest caveat upfront: coverage is not universal.
-LandScout highlights Metro Atlanta as an established market and builds out county footprints on request.
-That is a feature for teams in covered geographies and a hard stop for teams outside them.
+LandScout highlights Metro Atlanta as its established market and builds county footprints on request.
+That is a genuine feature for teams in covered geographies and a hard stop for teams outside them.
 This is not CoStar.
-It is a pipeline tool, narrow, deep, and genuinely useful if the counties you care about are in scope.
+It is a pipeline tool, narrow and deep, useful only where the counties you care about are actually in scope.

 What LandScout AI Actually Does